-Results: Of 36% of youth (n=37) with delinquency charges, MHAs advocated for reduced delinquency involvement.
+Results: Of the 31% of cases (n=49) during which youth had ongoing delinquency charges, whether or not the MHA was appointed on the delinquency case, MHAs advocated for reduced delinquency involvement.
 MHAs successfully advocated to avoid arraignment on delinquency charges for six youth by advocating for participation in a diversion program or by assisting youth at a clerk magistrate's hearing.
-MHAs successfully advocated to avoid or shorten pre-trial detention for 11 youth, for reduction in sentence for 4 youth, and for treatment instead of detention for 1 youth.
-MHAs were able to prevent Care and Protection cases by securing needed services for 10 youth.
+MHAs successfully advocated to avoid or shorten pre-trial detention for 16 youth, avoid adjudication due to competency concerns for 5 youth, reduction in sentence for 3 youth, and for treatment instead of detention for 1 youth.
+MHAs were able to prevent Care and Protection cases by securing needed services for 12 youth.
 Among youth for whom MHAs avoided arraignment, all had MHAs appointed on a CRA case rather than a delinquency case.